Hati-Research/intrusive-thoughts/book/src/liltcp.md

 # liltcp

-`liltcp` is a demo project concerned with developing a basic glue library for connecting together `smoltcp`, HAL and and an async runtime.
+`liltcp` is a demo project concerned with developing a basic glue library for connecting together `smoltcp`, an HAL and an async runtime.
-The name is sort of a pun on both smoltcp and cliffle's lilos, because both of these are used as a basis for the glue.
+The name is sort of a pun on both smoltcp and Cliff L. Biffle's lilos, because both of these are used as a basis for the glue.
 The goal of the project is to be able to produce a working yet very basic alternative to `embassy-net`, therefore documenting how it works and how